ZeroDeth/derekkedziora.github.io/pages/about.md

 title: About
 description: About Derek Kedziora and the flow of language
 og-type: website
-permalink: "/about"
+permalink: /about
 ---
 These days, I call Ukraine home, although I'm a native of Phoenix, Arizona.
 I've spent most of my adult life teaching English in China, Saudi Arabia and Ukraine.
-I'm currently working as an editor at an IT company in Kiev.
+I'm currently working as a content marketing editor at an IT company in Kiev.

 Here's my [online CV][0] or you can download it as a [PDF][1].

-Here's what I'm doing [now][2]. <!-- , what I [use][3] and what I [regularly read][4]. -->
+Here's what I'm doing [now][2] and what I regulary [read][3].

 ### Language